CausalRAG2: Hierarchical Causal Knowledge Graph Design for RAG: Method

 \subsection{Causal Path Identification and Grounding}

 The raw subgraph $S_{raw}$ retrieved via gated expansion \textbf{optimizes for recall but inevitably includes spurious associations} (e.g., high-degree hubs or coincidental co-occurrences).
-To address the \textit{local spurious noise} challenge (\cref{sec:preliminaries}), HugRAG employs a causal path refinement stage to directly distill $S_{raw}$ into a causally grounded graph $S^\star$.
-See Appendix \ref{app:pipeline_example} for a full example of the HugRAG pipeline.
+To address the \textit{local spurious noise} challenge (\cref{sec:preliminaries}), CausalRAG2 employs a causal path refinement stage to directly distill $S_{raw}$ into a causally grounded graph $S^\star$.
+See Appendix \ref{app:pipeline_example} for a full example of the CausalRAG2 pipeline.

 \paragraph{Causal Path Refinement.} We formulate the path refinement task as a structural pruning process.
 We first linearize the subgraph $S_{raw}$ into a token-efficient table where each node and edge is mapped to a unique short identifier (see Appendix \ref{app:hugrag_causal_reasoning}).
 The LLM is then prompted to analyze the topology and output the subset of identifiers that constitute valid causal paths connecting the query to the potential answer.
 Leveraging the robust causal identification capabilities of LLMs \cite{sakladCanLargeLanguage2026}, this operation effectively functions as a reranker, distilling the noisy subgraph into an explicit causal structure: